AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 * **validateAuthority** : Validate the issuer of tokens.
 Default is true.

 * **cacheLocation** : Sets browser storage to either 'localStorage' or sessionStorage'.
 Defaults is 'sessionStorage'.

+* **storeAuthStateInCookie** : Stores auth state in a browser cookie instead of local storage.
+Needs to be set to true when a user is on IE11, which may clear local storage contents when redirecting between websites in different zones.
+Defaults is `false`.

 * **postLogoutRedirectUri** : Redirects the user to postLogoutRedirectUri after logout.
 Defaults is 'redirectUri'.